hamsyn/LQG-group/minimalqual.md

 ## The Fundamentals

-The students need to have solid knowledge in 3 core subjects and one of 2 elective subjects.
-The successful candidates needs to pass the exams (the Minimal Qualification Exams), one for each subject.
-The following lists all the subjects and their examination syllabi.
+The student needs to have solid knowledge in 3 core subjects and one of 2 elective subjects.
+The successful candidate needs to pass the written exams (the Minimal Qualification Exams), one for each subject.
+It is allowed that the student focuses on one subject for certain period and takes the exam right after.
+The following lists all the subjects, examination syllabi, and references.

 ### Core Subject 1: General Relativity